swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-vc.md

 The below sub-sections rely on the numbering from the original reference specification for ease of reference and comparison.
 </div>

-5. Authorization Request
+5. Authorization Request<br>
-Verifiers MUST send Verification Requests as a JWT-Secured Authorization Request (JAR).
+Verifiers MUST send Verification Requests as a JWT-Secured Authorization Request (JAR).<br>
 - client_id MUST be the issuer (iss) of the JAR
-- client_id MUST be the verifier's identifier as defined in swiss anchor profile The client ID values in the client_id request parameter and in the Request Object client_id claim MUST be identical, as defined in RFC 9101
+- client_id MUST be the verifier's identifier as defined in swiss anchor profile The client ID values in the client_id request parameter and in the Request Object client_id claim MUST be identical, as defined in [RFC 9101](todo)<br>

 For Online Verification only passing a request object by reference is supported.